Starting with What Made Sense

 The instructions say to use a specific block of code to define the directory alias that points to where those validation files are held on the server, but it says nothing about where in your Apache file to put them.

 You’re going to need to set up your aliased directory so that the same domain that handles your Centova server is being served as a regular domain or subdomain on port 80, which is the standard port for serving web pages.

 In my case, I had a subdirectory called ‘station’.
-I had to create a server alias so that that subdomain was included in the list of other servers my main vhost listing handles for me, so that station.kryptonradio.com and kryptonradio.com are really being handled by the same vhost.
+I had to create a server alias so that that subdomain was included in the list of other servers my main vhost listing handles for me, so that my Centovacast subdomain and my main one are really being handled by the same vhost.
 This saved me from having to set up a complete separate vhost just to handle this one fricking problem.

 It also gives the incorrect code to insert in the first place.
 Forget what they say in their article.
 Here’s the correct code:

 Allow from all

 # Apache 2.4

 Big question: Why put broken code in a utility, and then write documentation that pretends it works?
 Again?